Fast food in China: Closures

 Starbucks currently has over 4,300 outlets in China and the coronavirus pandemic caused over 2,000 Starbucks locations in China to close either temporarily or permanently during this crisis.

 Competition

 China is the largest growing market outside of the U.S. and has been growing at an immense rate since its inception back in 1999.
 Rise of domestic competition has led to concerns over future profitability within this market.
 Foreign brands such as illy Caffè and Tim Hortons have also been attempting to erode the market share advantage that Starbucks have been able to establish.
 As of 2021, Tea drink markets were double the size of that of the coffee market within China.
 It is reported there are over four times the amount of milk tea and fruit juice stores compared to coffee shops.

+Pizza Hut

+Establishments in Beijing

+One of the most popular fast food chains in the world, Pizza Hut first opened a branch in Beijing in 1990.
+Pizza Hut has a close relationship with China's Yum Brands.
+Since Pizza Hut first entered the Chinese market, the word "Pizza Hut" has become a synonym for pizza and fast food in China, because it symbolizes success.
+Ever since Pizza Hut's first restaurant in China, the brand has attracted Chinese consumers with its belief that "success must win."
+Since then, Pizza Hut's pizza has become popular in Chinese restaurants.
+Pizza Hut China employs more than 45,000 people and operates 69 restaurants in 15 cities in eastern China.

+Pizza Hut, one of the most popular fast food chain stores all over the world, first opened its store in Beijing in 1990.
+Pizza Hut was affiliated with Yum China.
+The word "必胜客" has since become synonymous with pizza and fast food among Chinese people as it means being successful.
+Since Pizza Hut's first opening in China, the brand has attracted Chinese consumers with the belief of "winning".
+Pizzas in its restaurants made it popular nationwide since its first establishment in China.
+Pizza Hut China has hired more than 45,000 staff.
+Sixty-nine chain restaurants were established in the east of China, distributed across 15 cities.